Jenny Lind: Later years

 Lind and Goldschmidt returned to Europe together in May 1852.
 They lived first in Dresden, Germany, and, from 1855, in England for the rest of their lives.
 They had three children: Otto, born September 1853 in Germany, Jenny, born March 1857 in England, and Ernest, born January 1861 in England.

 Although she refused all requests to appear in opera after her return to Europe, Lind continued to perform in the concert hall.
 In 1856, at the invitation of the Philharmonic Society conducted by William Sterndale Bennett, she sang the chief soprano part in the first English performance of the cantata Paradise and the Peri by Robert Schumann.
 In 1866, she gave a concert with Arthur Sullivan at St James's Hall.
 The Times reported, "there is magic still in that voice... the most perfect singing – perfect alike in expression and in vocalization...
 Nothing more engaging, nothing more earnest, nothing more dramatic can be imagined."
 At Düsseldorf in January 1870, she sang in Ruth, an oratorio composed by her husband.
 When Goldschmidt formed the Bach Choir in 1875, Lind trained the soprano choristers for the first English performance of Bach's B minor Mass in April 1876, and performed in the mass.
 Her concerts decreased in frequency until she retired from singing in 1883.

 From 1879 until 1887, Lind worked with Frederick Niecks on his biography of Frédéric Chopin.
 In 1882, she was appointed professor of singing at the newly founded Royal College of Music.
 She believed in an all-round musical training for her pupils, insisting that, in addition to their vocal studies, they were instructed in solfège, piano, harmony, diction, deportment and at least one foreign language.
 Her students included German singer and composer Georgina Schubert.
+In 1868, Lind wrote that a singer's vowels must be rich in quality to form a sensation of "speak singing".
+She also stated that the different registers of the voice were unique to each individual and that each register needed to be trained individually and tailored to the specific singer's ability.

-She lived her final years at Wynd's Point, Herefordshire, on the Malvern Hills near the British Camp.
+Lind lived her final years at Wynds Point, Herefordshire, on the Malvern Hills near the British Camp.
 Her last public appearance was at a charity concert at Royal Malvern Spa in 1883.
-She died, at 67, at Wynd's Point on 2 November 1887 and was buried in the Great Malvern Cemetery to the music of Chopin's Funeral March.
+She died of cancer at age 67 at Wynds Point on 2 November 1887, and was buried in the Great Malvern Cemetery to the music of Chopin's Funeral March.
 She bequeathed a considerable part of her wealth to help poor Protestant students in Sweden receive an education.